 Reparative surgery has substantially increased the number of females with congenital heart disease who reach childbearing age.
 A study showed that the number of delivery hospitalizations with congenital heart disease increased significantly from 6.4 to 9 per 10,000 deliveries from 2000 to 2010 and that these deliveries had a greater than expected rate of medical and obstetric complications .
+A review reported that congenital heart disease now comprises 80 percent of all pregnancies in women with heart conditions in the Western world .
 Successful operation before gestation is pivotal in reducing maternal and fetal risks.
 The risks of pregnancy after congenital cardiac surgery are determined chiefly by the presence, type, and degree of cardiac and vascular residua and sequelae.To continue reading this article, you must log in with your personal, hospital, or group practice subscription.
 For more information on subscription options, click below on the option that best describes you:

 - Thompson JL, Kuklina EV, Bateman BT, et al. Medical and Obstetric Outcomes Among Pregnant Women With Congenital Heart Disease.
 Obstet Gynecol 2015; 126:346.

 - Elkayam U, Goland S, Pieper PG, Silverside CK.
 High-Risk Cardiac Disease in Pregnancy: Part II.
 J Am Coll Cardiol 2016.